For information about possible upcoming landscape renovations, click HERE.

 We seek to use herbicides wisely and only when necessary, at which point the least toxic effective chemicals are chosen for the safety of staff and public.
 Rather than utilizing a broadcast method, we target only specific areas of infestation with spot sprays.
 Only veteran employees who have proven understanding of chemical use and safety are permitted to use them.
 Any specialty product is applied only by a team member with a Qualified Applicators License.

-Apart from herbicide use, Coast employs many non-chemical means for weed abatement including integrated pest management techniques, mechanical and manual removal, water management and environmental controls, like the bark replacement and replanting that is happening at Nepenthe.
+Apart from herbicide use, Carson employs many non-chemical means for weed abatement including integrated pest management techniques, mechanical and manual removal, water management and environmental controls, like the bark replacement and replanting that is happening at Nepenthe.

 Effective August 2021, the association adopted the following schedule for weed abatement:

 One certified specialist will be performing weed abatement every Tuesday, Wednesday, Thursday and Friday.